manoa-bacefook/manoa-bacefook.github.io/index.md

 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

 ## User Guide
 This section provides a walkthrough of the Bowfolios user interface and its capabilities.

 ### Landing Page

-The landing page is presented to users when they visit the top-level URL to the site.
+* The landing page is presented to users when they visit the top-level URL to the site.

 ### Main Hub
+* Roommate's posts
+  * Post feed
+    * Write comments
+    * Leave a like/comment

+### NavBar
+* Access user profile
+* Other links (Home, "Search for a Roommate")

-### NavBar/Footer
+### Footer
+* Terms/Privacy
+* About
+* Webapp settings

 ### User Profile Page
+* User's posts
+* Edit user settings

 ### Admin Page
+* List of posts

 ### Find Roommates Page

-### Filter page
+* Filter roommates based on keyboard input
+* On click, it should link to the chosen rommate's profile & post